Landour: Cantonment

 Landour Community Hospital, originally established 1931.

 There are under 100 detached private homes in the Cantonment, and under 200 buildings overall.
 The non-residential buildings belong to either the military, or to the state-owned broadcasters Doordarshan and All India Radio, who have repeater stations atop Lal Tibba hill, at over 7,700 ft. the highest point in all of Mussoorie-Landour.
-The transmitters are mounted on Landour's answer to Paris, an Eiffel-inspired orange-and-white tower that is the most recognizable feature in all of Landour.
+The transmitters are mounted on an Eiffel-inspired orange-and-white tower that is the most recognizable feature in all of Landour.
 Lal Tibba was also known as Depot Hill, referring to the convalescent depot.
 Nearby Sisters Bazaar likewise referred to the nurses' dormitory at the location; nurses are still addressed as 'Sister' in the Subcontinent, from a time in the 19th century when most nurses were Anglican, Methodist or Catholic nuns.
 The Cantonment is also home to the well-known Landour Community Hospital, founded by American missionaries.
 At the time of its founding in 1931 it was one of the first good non-military hospitals in the region.
 It has been run by the Emmanuel Hospital Association, an indigenous Christian health and development agency, since 1981, and continues to provide affordable (or free) medical care to the people of Landour and the surrounding hills.